LEARN JAPANESE WITH PIMSLEUR

 Cheap Accommodation in Japan - Hostel Experience

 One of the biggest difficulties of traveling to another country is finding the best accommodation.
-There are several accommodation options such as hotels, homestay, ryokan, capsule hotels and hostel.
-For many, the best will always be the cheapest, so many opt for a hostel.
-In this article I will tell you my experiences in a hostel and leave tips on how to choose a good accommodation.
+There are various accommodation options such as hotels, homestay, ryokan, capsule hotels, and hostel.
+For many, the best will always be the cheapest, which is why many opt for hostel.
+In this article, I will share my experiences in a hostel and provide tips on how to choose a good accommodation.

-Before choosing your accommodation or hostel, you need to decide in which neighborhood you are going to stay.
-Use websites to make your reservation, I used the booking.com, some prefer the AirBNB to find homestays.
-Pay close attention to all the hosting details so you don't make any wrong choices.
+Before choosing your accommodation or hostel, you need to decide which neighborhood you want to stay in.
+Use websites to make your reservation, I used booking.com, some prefer AirBNB to find family homes.
+Pay close attention to all the details of the accommodation to avoid making any wrong choices.

 You can cancel the reservation up to a few days before the date, and you pay only on the spot.
 You can make changes to the booking dates, but this may change the nightly rate according to the change date and demand.
 It is possible to find 2 month hosting for less than 2,000 reais if you look hard.